 During the probate process, the estate’s outstanding debts must be paid and its assets must be distributed to the appropriate parties.
 Usually a will names the heirs and what assets they should receive during probate.
 However, if there is no valid will, Pennsylvania law dictates who will acquire a share of the estate.

 How Does A Probate Attorney Help?

-Hopkins Heltzel Law Firm provides a variety of estate administration services.
+Hopkins Heltzel Attorneys at Law provides a variety of estate administration services.
 If you have recently lost a loved one, we can assist with:

 - Advising the executor in his or her duties

 - Administering an estate without a will

 - Resolving challenges to a will or trust